bahmutov/really-need/README.md

 ### Mock user module during testing

-Require a user module during suite setup, then modify the module's exports in `post` function.
+Require a user module during the suite setup, then modify the module's exports in the `post` function.
-Any module loaded afterwards that requires the mocked module will get the module too.
+Any module loaded afterwards that requires the mocked module will get the mock value.

 ```js
 // foo.js